VisTrails/VisTrails/doc/usersguide/cltools.rst

 Package CLTools
 ===============

 The package CLTools provide a way to wrap command line tools so that they can be used as modules in VisTrails.
 It includes a wizard that simplifies the creation of wrappers.
 To use the package, enable CLTools in the package configuration window.
 The package will be empty until you add a wrapper for a command line tool.
+When you have added a wrapper you need to reload the wrappers by either reloading the CLTools package or selecting Packages->CLTools->Reload All Scripts on the menu.

 Using the CLTools Wizard
 ^^^^^^^^^^^^^^^^^^^^^^^^

+You can run the Wizard from within VisTrails.
+First make sure the CLTools package is enabled.
+Then, on the menu, select Packages->CLTools->Open Wizard.

-To launch the wizard run:
+To launch the wizard from the command line run:
 ``python vistrails/package/CLTools/wizard.py``

 The  wizard  allows  you  to  create  and edit  a  wrappers  for  command  line